 South Kesteven District Council are members with Newark and Sherwood District Council and Rushcliffe Borough Council of the Building Control Partnership.
-The partnership's net expenditure in 2022/23 is £197,029 of which £65,676 is attributable to South Kesteven District Council which has been accounted for within the Council's Comprehensive Income and Expenditure Statement.
+The partnership's net expenditure in 2023/24 is £265,074 of which £88,358 is attributable to South Kesteven District Council and accounted for within the Council's Comprehensive Income and Expenditure Statement.